Last Updated on February 22, 2023

 #1 Use Google Alerts

 Google Alerts allows you can track keywords, and web pages, newspaper articles, blogs, white papers, and studies related to the keywords recently published online.
 Using Google Alerts, you get daily updates on new content related to searches you track sent directly to your email.
-You can pick and choose the search terms to target related to the name of an executive.
+You can pick and choose the search terms to target associated with the name of an executive.

 #2 Monitor Search Results